-Aquatic animal medicine is a young specialty of veterinary medicine that includes medical care of marine mammals, sea turtles, fishes and aquatic invertebrates.
-There are broad sub-specialties within aquatic medicine which include care of captive marine mammals, care of pet fishes, zoo and aquarium species, aquaculture medicine, and clinical research involving free-ranging aquatic species.
+Aquatic animal medicine is a specialty of veterinary medicine that includes medical care of marine mammals, sea turtles, fish, and aquatic invertebrates.
+There are broad sub-specialties within aquatic medicine which include care of captive marine mammals, care of pet fish, zoo and aquarium species, aquaculture medicine, and clinical research involving free-ranging aquatic species.
 Specialty training incorporates aspects of clinical medicine, wildlife health, environmental science and engineering.

-To provide sustainable state of the art training, education, clinical, diagnostic and research support for aquatic animals, both wild and under the care of man.
-We work in partnership with other University of Florida programs, private groups, oceanaria, industry, researchers, local, state and federal stakeholders as well as other educational institutions.
+Our goal is to provide sustainable state of the art training, education, diagnostics, and research support for managed care and wild aquatic animals.
+We work in partnership with other University of Florida programs, private groups, oceanaria, industries, researchers, local, state and federal stakeholders as well as other educational institutions.

-Finally, the aquatic animal health program has a strong research area.
+Finally, the aquatic animal health program has a strong research component.
 Areas of excellence include Florida manatee research, emerging diseases, viral diseases, sea turtle pathology, and aquaculture medicine.
 A clinical program run by Dr. Mike Walsh includes response to stranded marine mammals as requested by colleagues, and several clinical contracts in the region.
 Diagnostic services for aquaculture clients are available through the Program in Fisheries and Aquatic Sciences.
 There are also diagnostic services available through the College of Veterinary Medicine as well.